-If you're new to Hudson Financial Planning, get started by booking a consultation and ask about a life changing membership.
+If you're new to Hudson Financial Planning, get started by booking a consultation and ask about a free financial health check.
 Or if you're already a member, you can request a consultation with your adviser.
-Ask us about our non member services -
+Ask about services:

 - Hudson Insurance